LaRoomy/Liquid_Dispenser/README.md

 - [License](#license)

 TODO: image of the parts and the schematic of the modules and so on.. ?

-TOOD: enable links to important entries and words
+TODO: enable links to important entries and words

+TODO: external tools used (e.g. GoogleTest) and links to install instructions and the tools itself

 ## Features